 After the Variax nerf she felt way to slow, while the older lists are still competitive they can struggle to keep up a bit.
 This new variation was born to try and adapt to both the nerf and the new meta.

-This version looks to really dominate the early game with the Furosa wraithling combo, and cheap minion spam+Horror Burster, then if you don't crush them early with one of those combinations or get countered by aoe, it transitions into a late-game Variax deck who provides all the advantage you need despite likely having dumped your hand by the time she drops.
+This version looks to really dominate the early game with the Furosa wraithling combo, and cheap minion spam+Horror Burster, then if you don't crush them early with one of those combinations or you get countered by aoe, it transitions into a late-game Variax deck who provides all the advantage you need despite likely having dumped your hand by the time she drops.

 Its got a solid control kit for mid range decks, some healing for aggo, utility minions that are resistant to aoe, and a natural transition from early to lategame just sort of skipping the usual mid-range plays which conflict with burster anyways.

-You can either drop a couple things and suicide with Burster, or you can pop your burster manually with ritual banishing.
+You can either drop a couple things and suicide with Burster, or you can pop your burster manually with ritual or darkfire.
 You typically want to try and have an active minion before you pop burster so you can make use of that 6/6 right away.
 It takes some practice but you can manipulate where you spawn your 6/6 by holding off on other summons, or suiciding those you do not want to transform.
 It opted out of midrange picks like sister, death watch units since they are a little slow and conflict with burster.

 Once you have your awesome BBS unless you have a big lead, you usually want to retreat to a corner so you can wall yourself in, and slowly overwhelm the board with your 5/5s.
 I know it seems odd to run three copies of an expensive card you never want to cast more than once.
 But trust me, you want it for the consistency, it is the backbones (Heh cus ya know she has a bunch of those.) of the deck.